PlutoZhang/Zowe-docs/topics/cli-installbrightsidecli.md

     **Note:** On Linux systems, you might need to append `sudo` to your `npm` commands so that you can issue the install and uninstall commands.
-For more information, see [Known Issues](Release-Notes_417294291.html#ReleaseNotes-knownIssues).
+For more information, see [Troubleshooting Installing Brightside CLI](cli-troubleshootinginstallingcli.md).

     Brightside CLI is installed on your PC.